MateoCamara/mateocamara.github.io/expanding-frontiers/README.md

 Beta version of the Audio Intellimixer application to generate sounds from the latent space sampling of a VAE directly hosted in the browser.

-The application can be found on the web at https://mateocamara.com/intellimixer/ .
+The application can be found on the web at [DEMO WEB](https://mateocamara.com/demo-intellimixer/).
 We recommend watching the following video to quickly understand how it works:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/qaBuuZhWuqA/0.jpg)](https://www.youtube.com/watch?v=qaBuuZhWuqA)